JScarry/DR_project/README.md

 # Web application project overview:
 The projects consists of files to support the running of a flask server that supports a webpage.
-On the webpage the user can view a database of cars.
-The database holds a data on each car.
-The viewer can create, read, update and delete (CRUD) entries one at a time.
+On the webpage the user can view a database of cars on a html table.
+The database holds data on each car.
+The viewer can create, read, update, view and delete (CRUD) entries one at a time.

+The server also links to a 3rd party API.
+(https://data.cso.ie/  datasets "TEM20" "New Private Cars Licensed for the First Time") The user can search this database by a search form on the webpage.
+It allows the user to filters data by year and month.

 The project repository contains all the files required to allow the viewer to carry out these operations.
 The operations are seperated into the following:
         A Flask server
-        REST API, (to perform CRUD operations)
+        REST API (to perform CRUD operations)
-        A mysql database with a table
+        A mysql database with a table.
         Accompanying web interface, using AJAX calls, to perform these CRUD operations